pengsongyou/openscene/README.md

 ## Installation
-Follow the [installation instruction](installation.md) to install all required packages so you can do the evaluation & distillation afterwards.
+Follow the [installation.md](installation.md) to install all required packages so you can do the evaluation & distillation afterwards.

 ## Datasets